Jawz84/Blog/PowerShell Contributing.md

 #### How to run a test

-To run a test, you need to build the binaries first.
-And if you run all tests, that's going to take some time.
+To run a test, you need to build the pwsh binaries first, and you need the test-tool.
+Also note, if you run all tests, that's going to take some time.
 Good thing there is an easy way!

 In the base of the repository there is a module 'build.ps1', that has all kind of handy CmdLets in it for this kind of thing.
 Load it like this: